hbui/setup-git-in-Linux/README.md

 1. Once logged into the potter boxes, create a new directory and make sure you are working in it:

 	```
-	a.	mkdir 266
+	a.	mkdir cs312
 		i.
 The mkdir command makes a new directory
 			(see what directory you are currently in by using pwd command)
-	b.	cd 266
+	b.	cd cs312
 		i.
 The cd command changed the directory you are currently in.
 			Try typing pwd again.
 Typing cd .. will move you back, but don't do that now.
 	```

-2. Go to your browswer, go to [https://classroom.github.com/a/OR7dto2E](https://classroom.github.com/a/OR7dto2E) accept and create your own repository.
+2. Go to back to Moodle and find lab0 assignment, accept and create your own repository.

 3. Log into your GitHub account and navigate to the assignment (This is likely already up on screen already after accepting the assignment.)